andskli/zendesk_automator/README.md

     schedule: daily_0500
     subject: <%= Time::new.strftime("%Y-%m-%d") %> Check that ovens are clean
     comment: |
-      Perform the daily oven checking.
+      Perform the daily oven checking
       In order for proper cookie baking, ovens needs to be clean, plz check.
     submitter_id: 1337  # id of the submitting user in zendesk
     requester_id: 1337  # id of the requesting user in zendesk